Originally posted May 23, 2014:

 The second step was to send off a request to Corporate Headquarters in Oklahoma City for a copy of all the blueprints that were changed so that the change could be made on the copy and sent back to Oklahoma City.

-The third step is when the copy of the blueprints arrived at the plant a few weeks later, they were updated with the changes and sent back to Oklahoma City.
+The third step is when a fresh copy of the blueprints arrived at the plant from Oklahoma City a few weeks later.
+These were updated with the changes and sent back to Oklahoma City.

 The fourth step is when the blueprints are reviewed by an engineer downtown and the changes are made permanently by a drafter downtown.